 - Let us assume that Joe is wishing to purchase a South Florida restaurant.

-- One candidate to purchase is a well known chain of Italian restaurants that has shown compounded sales and profit growth of 15% over the last five years.
+- One candidate is a well known chain of Italian restaurants that has shown compounded sales and profit growth of 15% over the last five years.

 - Upon exploring this excellent opportunity with the help of a professional business broker, Joe learns that this restaurant chain has a ‘secret spaghetti sauce’ formulated by the company’s owner which allows it to dazzle the taste buds of its customers like no other competing restaurant.

-- The Italian restaurant chain also makes its own ‘secret spaghetti sauce’ in its own commissary and thus has lower food costs as a percentage of sales (with higher net margins) than its competitors.
+- The Italian restaurant chain makes this ‘secret spaghetti sauce’ in its own commissary and thus has lower food costs as a percentage of sales (with higher net margins) than its competitors.